AliOsm/codeforces2pdf/README.md

 So I've written this code in Python.
 However, this my first Python code and I've extracted all CodeForces problems in PDFs, you can find them [here](https://github.com/AliOsm/PDF-CodeForces-Problems) (there are crazy facts about CodeForces in that repository).

-Ok, to be honest, training was not the only thing motivated me to do this, I was looking for some small project to try Selenium on it, so this is the key motivation.
+Ok, to be honest, training was not the only thing motivated me to do this, I was looking for some small project to try Selenium on it, so this was the key of motivation.

 Have fun with your training.